 Why Is My Pet So Itchy?

-In some instances, an allergy is already suspected; in others (particularly cats), they might wonder if it’s merely a behavioral issue.
+In some instances, an allergy is already suspected; in others (particularly cats), one might wonder if it’s merely a behavioral issue that has become repetitive.
 In some of the worst cases I’ve seen, the poor dog or cat has scratched so much that they have drawn blood!
-Then comes a cycle of healing over before re-scratching and starting the process all over again.
+Then comes a cycle of healing over before re-scratching and starting the process again.
 This understandably creates a lot of stress and worry for pet owners.
-Creams and medications may be of some help, or sometimes not at all.
-At any rate, medicated creams or steroids are only treating symptoms, not the root of the problem, and my clients agree with me that it just isn’t a desirable way to treat a pet for the rest of their life.
+Creams and prescription allergy medications may be of some help, or sometimes not at all.
+At any rate, medicated creams, allergy meds and steroids are only treating symptoms, not the root of the problem.
+My clients feel this just isn’t a desirable way to treat a pet for the rest of their life.

 I’ve worked with pets that are fully allergic to gluten, or just grains in general.
-Even pets on a grain-free diet can have a sensitivity, or a more pronounced allergic reaction to certain meats or vegetables.
-You might be surprised to hear that I’ve also worked with many that are allergic to chicken (even though we tend to think of chicken as a benign, mild meat.)
+It makes sense — wolves and wild felines did not evolve to process gluten.
+Even pets on a grain-free diet can still have a sensitivity or allergic reaction to other things: various meats, vegetables or additives.
+You might be surprised to hear that I’ve worked with many pets that are reactive to chicken (even though we tend to think of chicken as a benign, mild meat.)

-Once we’ve eliminated the foods that are problematic for that pet, the itchy skin usually begins resolving itself within a couple of weeks.
-(Note that it can take longer to fully disappear — the problem has usually been years in the making.)
-In lots of cases, I also recommend certain supplements, plus other natural products for my clients that can soothe the aggravated skin and speed up healing.
+Once foods that are problematic for a pet are eliminated, the itchy skin usually begins resolving itself within a couple of weeks.
+(Note that it can take longer to fully disappear — the problem has often been years in the making.)

-Just as with people, an animal’s health ultimately comes down to their diet.
+Just as with people, an animal’s health ultimately comes down to the quality of their diet.
 In my experience, the itchiest pets, with the most persistent and recurring scratching behaviors have been the ones who eat a dry diet, aka “kibble.”
-No matter how organic or healthy the brand is, the fact is that ALL dry pet food is highly processed, and has additives in it as well.
-I do recommend that instead of kibble, my clients save the “crunchies” as a special treat, not a regular part of the pet’s diet.
-As for canned food, the most minimally-processed ones are definitely the best.
-If possible, a raw diet (including freeze-dried raw, which is very convenient) will definitely give you the best results.
-Even if you can’t/don’t want to go “fully raw”, including some in addition to high-quality canned food will be of benefit.
+No matter how organic or healthy the brand is, the fact is that ALL dry pet food is highly processed, and has additives (and by-products) in it as well.
+Some pets just love their "crunchies" — I suggest that my clients use this as a special, individual treat and not a regular part of the pet’s diet.

-The bottom line is that scratching is not normal, there is always a cause for a pet’s itchy skin, and I am able to offer help on both causes and solutions.
+The bottom line is that scratching is not normal or comfortable, and there is always a cause.
 If you’d like more information, book a complimentary consult to discuss how I might help your pet stop driving themselves (and you!) crazy with all that scratching.